PeteBleackley/PeteBleackley.github.io/Key-Algorithms/transfer-learning.md

 Clearly, very few organisations have the computing resources to train such a model from scratch.
 So, if we need a large model for a specific task of our own, what do we do?
 The usual approach is known as *Transfer Learning*, and aims to transfer information previously learned by a model (such as a statistical model of a language) to a new task.
 This is achieved by the following procedure.

 1. Start with a pre-trained *Base Model*.
-In naturla language processing, this has often been trained on a task such as masked word prediction or next word prediction.
+In natural language processing, this has often been trained on a task such as masked word prediction or next word prediction.
 2. Remove the output layer, or *head*.
 3. Replace it with an output layer of your own.
 4. *Fine tune* the model, by training it with a dataset specific to your task.